Bausch + Lomb Cromorhinol 2% nasal spray

 If you experience any side effects, talk to your doctor or pharmacist.
 This includes any possible side effects not listed in this leaflet.
 You can also report side effects directly via the national reporting system: National Agency for the Safety of Medicines and Health Products (ANSM) and the network of Regional Pharmacovigilance Centers - Website: https://signalement.social-sante.gouv.fr/

-By reporting side effects, you help provide more information on the safety of this medicine.
+By reporting side effects you can help provide more information on the safety of this medicine.

-5. HOW TO STORE CROMORHINOL 2%, Nasal Spray Solution?
+5. HOW TO STORE CROMORHINOL 2%, nasal spray solution?

 Marketing Authorisation Holder

-LABORATOIRE CHAUVIN
+CHAUVIN LABORATORY

 416 RUE SAMUEL MORSE - CS99535